 - No activity is allowed on the courts other than tennis.

-- The gates must be locked upon exiting the courts.
+- The gates and bathrooms must be locked upon exiting the courts.

 - At least one player on each court must be a club member.